Does Perfume Expire? Understanding The Shelf Life Of Your Scents

 Can I use perfume after 10 years?

 Only if it looks and smells completely normal.
 Most opened perfumes degrade within 3-5 years.
 However, a high-quality fragrance stored perfectly (unopened, cool, dark, and stable) may last 10 years or even longer.
-Trust your nose and look for changes.

 How long does perfume last on skin?